civilKaos82/design-your-own-database-challenge/README.md

 ## Releases
 ### Release 0:  Design a Database Schema of Your Choice
-What is of interest that's associated with lots of data?
+What's of interest that's associated with lots of data?
 Is it a video game with its characters, objects, etc.?
 The relationships between Super PACS, members of Congress, and their parties?

 Select a domain and design a database schema to hold this domain's data.
 The schema should contain multiple many-to-many and one-to-many relationships.
 Visually model the database schema in [Schema Designer][], and submit a screenshot of the finished schema.